Returning to The Kennedy Center to workshop DUST by Katie Svatek, directed by Laley Lippard in the Undergraduate Playwrights Conference.

 Returned to The Kennedy Center for the MFA Playwrights Festival, workshopping the new play GOODNIGHT, TYLER by B.J.
 Tindal, directed by Christopher Betts.

-Filmed independent feature film DAKOTA, directed by Roberto Carmona (Tag Cinema).
+Filmed supporting role in the independent feature film DAKOTA, directed by Roberto Carmona (Tag Cinema).
 Recorded/performed music in the film.

 Filmed the short film POLARI, directed by Marly Hernandez